 Owners of the Verizon variant of the Samsung Galaxy Note 10.1 tablet will no longer feel left out, thanks to the unlock package that XDA Elite Recognized Developer AdamOutler posted late Friday night.
 Although he takes issue with the word ‘unlock,’ preferring to call it a ‘jailbreak’ because that term is exempted by the DMCA.

-Posted April 11, 2013 By: Mike Szczys
+Posted April 11, 2013 at 07:00 pm by Mike Szczys

-Posted March 16, 2013 By: Jimmy McGee
+Posted March 16, 2013 at 01:30 pm by Jimmy McGee

 The XDA Portal has featured many stories on the petition and SIM unlocking ban.
 This story has had quite a few unexpected twists, and The White House responded differently than we expected.
 A new bill has been introduced in Congress, and the Library of Congress responded as well.

 But are those the only twists?
 Our favorite skeptic and XDA Developer TV Producer azrienoch is here to talk about what he thinks of this whole situation.
 Is he a fan?
 Does he think the government is doing something correctly?
 Watch this video and find out what he thinks.. . .
 READ ON »

 Posted March 13, 2013 at 09:30 am by egzthunder1